David Avocado Wolfe

-David "Avocado" Wolfe (born August 6, 1970) is an American author and conspiracy theorist.
+David "Avocado" Wolfe is an American author and conspiracy theorist.
 He promotes a variety of pseudoscientific ideas such as raw foodism, alternative medicine, and anti-vaccine sentiment.
 He has been described as "[o]ne of Facebook's most ubiquitous public figures" as well as an "internationally renowned conspiracy theorist" and a "huckster".

 Early life

-Wolfe grew up in San Diego, California and graduated from the University of California, Santa Barbara, where he studied mechanical and environmental engineering and political science.
+Wolfe grew up in San Diego, California, and graduated from the University of California, Santa Barbara, where he studied mechanical and environmental engineering and political science.
 Afterwards, he earned a Juris Doctor degree at the University of San Diego.
 According to Wolfe, he became intolerant of dairy when he was 18 and stopped consuming it, which led him to explore various diets and by the time he was 24 he was on an organic, raw food diet.
 He introduced the diet to Thor Bazler (then known as Stephen Arlin), who had attended the same high school as Wolfe, and this led to the founding of their company Nature's First Law.